-School district investigating divisive high school assignment questioning if Derek Chauvin deserves a new trial
+School district investigating high school assignment questioning if Derek Chauvin deserves a new trial

-(CNN)Students at an upstate New York high school were given a writing assignment about whether Derek Chauvin should win a new trial over the death of George Floyd because of questions about one of the jurors who presided over his trial.
+(CNN)Students at an upstate New York high school were given a writing assignment about whether Derek Chauvin should be granted a new trial over the murder of George Floyd because of questions about one of the jurors.

+Chauvin was convicted on two counts of murder and one count of manslaughter in April for kneeling on the neck and back of Floyd and could face up to 40 years in prison for second-degree murder, up to 25 years for third-degree murder and up to 10 years for manslaughter.

-A high school English teacher at Saugerties Senior High School in Ulster County, 30 miles north of Poughkeepsie, New York, gave a journal assignment about the former Minneapolis police officer's case to her ninth grade students on Friday, May 7, Kirk P. Reinhardt, Superintendent of Saugerties Central School District told CNN on Thursday.
+A high school English teacher at Saugerties Senior High School in Ulster County, 30 miles north of Poughkeepsie, New York, gave a journal assignment about the former Minneapolis police officer's case to a class of ninth-grade students on Friday, May 7, Kirk P. Reinhardt, Superintendent of Saugerties Central School District told CNN on Thursday.

-An unidentified student, who was upset by the request which contained questions about whether juror Brandon Mitchell was impartial, contacted the principal and the assignment was immediately revised, Reinhardt said.
+A student, whom the district did not identify, was upset by the request which contained questions about whether juror Brandon Mitchell was impartial.
+The teacher contacted the principal and the assignment was immediately revised, Reinhardt said.
 Other students in the class were given an opportunity to voice what they were feeling about the assignment as well, he said.

+A photo of juror Brandon Mitchell wearing a Black Lives Matter t-shirt that read "GET YOUR KNEE OFF OUR NECKS" surfaced recently online.
+Mitchell said his uncle posted the photo on social media but said he didn't remember owning or wearing the shirt, according to the Minneapolis Star Tribune.
+The photo was taken at the 2020 March on Washington, which Mitchell said he attended because "'it was a good opportunity to be a part of something,'" the Star Tribune reported.
+Before the trial, Mitchell was asked whether he had participated in any of the demonstrations against police brutality that took place in Minneapolis after George Floyd's death.
+Mitchell said he answered no.

+Some commentators have suggested the appearance of the photo could help lay the groundwork for Chauvin's lawyers to appeal the guilty verdict.

-Nonetheless, news of the essay question caught the attention of parents within the district and copies of the assignment spread on social media and in private parent Facebook groups.
+News of the essay question about the juror's impartiality caught the attention of parents within the district and copies of the assignment spread on social media and in private parent Facebook groups, Sakinah Irizarry, a parent within the Saugerties school district told CNN.

-The teacher, whom the district hasn't named, asked her students to respond to a writing prompt in state Regents exam style that included information about Mitchell's participation in a Civil Rights demonstration, which has recently emerged.
-The Regents exam is an annual subject-based state test used for high school graduation requirements, among other things, according to the New York City Department of Education.
+The teacher, whom the district hasn't named, asked their students to respond to a writing prompt in state Regents exam style that included information about Mitchell's participation in a Black Lives Matter demonstration.

-In the assignment, "meant to develop critical thinking skills and challenge students to back their claims," the superintendent said, the ninth graders were asked to use phrases like "it is evident," "it is clear," and "it is obvious" when responding to the prompt: "Should the Derek Chauvin case be retried because of Brandon Mitchell.
+In the assignment, "meant to develop critical thinking skills and challenge students to back their claims," the superintendent said, the ninth graders were asked to use phrases like "it is evident," "it is clear," and "it is obvious" when responding to the question: "Should the Derek Chauvin case be retried because of Brandon Mitchell.
 Why or Why Not?"

-A photo of Mitchell, one of the jurors who convicted Chauvin in April of murdering George Floyd, in a t-shirt with Dr. Martin Luther King Jr.'s picture and the words, "Get your knee off our necks" from the March on Washington demonstration last year is at the center of controversy right now because some say the photo lays the groundwork for an appeal or new trial if a judge can be convinced that Mitchell lied on his juror disclosure form.

-Mitchell says he answered "no" on his juror questionnaire form when asked whether he attended "protests about police use of force or police brutality" and seemingly does not consider the 2020 March on Washington to be such a rally.

 "We strive to create a school environment where all students feel safe, seen, heard, respected, and valued equally, so even one student feeling uncomfortable because of this assignment is one too many," Reinhardt said.